A-Awad1/Rest-Countries-Api-Website/README.md

 **[See Website Live](https://a-awad1.github.io/Rest-Countries-Api-Website/)**

-This project challenge by Frontend Mentor.
+This project is advanced challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca)

 This Website helps you to see the details of any country in the world.
 All data in the website fetched from [REST Countries API](https://restcountries.com).

 Features:

 - View all countries details on the home page, arranged in alphabetical order.
 - Search for a country (or part of its name) using an `input` field.
 And filter countries by region.